Approval Date: February 5, 2016

-Using information from the sources listed above and their knowledge of the research portfolio, NCCAM staff prepares concept summaries for review by the Council.
+Using information from the sources listed above and their knowledge of the research portfolio, NCCIH staff prepares concept summaries for review by the Council.
 The Council may recommend approval, modification, deferral, or disapproval of a concept.
 Approved concepts are the bases for programs initiated through Requests for Applications, Requests for Proposals, and Program Announcements.

-NCCAM staff will record and maintain documentation reflecting Council discussion and recommendations.
+NCCIH staff will record and maintain documentation reflecting Council discussion and recommendations.

 III.
 Policy and Research Priorities

 IV.
-NCCAM Reports to Council
+NCCIH Reports to Council